-Notwithstanding any other provision of this Interim Urgency Ordinance, the City of Rancho Cucamonga may accept, process and approve applications for special conditional use permits for development or use of property otherwise subject to Section 4 of this Interim Urgency Ordinance, if the City Council finds, after receipt of a recommendation from the Planning Commission, that an owner of property subject to the Moratorium will be deprived of all economically viable use of his or her land unless the property owner is allowed to develop or use the property for a service station, or that the law of California or of the United States otherwise requires the City to approve an application for a permit or an entitlement for the development or use.
-The special conditional use permit provided by this Section shall be an available entitlement process and permit for a property owner affected by the Moratorium whether or not a conditional use permit would otherwise be required by the Rancho Cucamonga Municipal Code.
-A special conditional use permit submitted pursuant to this Section shall be processed in accordance with Chapter 17.14 of the Rancho Cucamonga Municipal Code, except that the City Council shall serve as the final decision-making body, which shall make the additional findings required by this Section prior to approving the special conditional use permit.
+Notwithstanding any other provision of this Interim Urgency Ordinance, the City of Rancho Cucamonga may accept, process and approve applications for special conditional use permits for development or use of property otherwise subject to Section 4 of this Interim Ordinance, if the City Council finds, after receipt of a recommendation from the Planning Commission, that an owner of property subject to the moratorium imposed by this Interim Urgency Ordinance will be deprived of all economically viable use of his or her land unless the property owner is allowed to develop or use the property for a service station, or that the law of California or of the United States otherwise requires the City to approve an application for a permit or an entitlement for the development or use.
+The special conditional use permit provided by this Section shall be an available entitlement process and permit for a property owner affected by the moratorium whether or not a conditional use permit submitted pursuant to this Section shall be processed in accordance with Chapter 17.14 of the Rancho Cucamonga Municipal Code, except that the City Council shall serve as the final decision-making body, which shall make the additional findings required by this Section prior to approving the special conditional use permit.